dj-mc/zet/creative-guitar.md

 ---

 - build a lick library
-- keep a permanant record of everything you learn
+- keep a permanent record of everything you learn
 - go for individual licks, not entire tracks
 - get the context (which ideas using which chords)
 - start with the overall structure of a piece